theonlynanu/adversarial-pacman/README.md

 ├── env.py 			# ├──Main Gymnasium Environment
 └── our_agents.py 		# └──Our agents
 pacman_engine/ 			# Original Berkeley code updated to Python 3
-├── pacman.py 			# ├──These files should not need to be touched ├── game.py
+├── pacman.py 			# └──These files should not need to be touched ├── game.py
 └── ...
 checkpoints/ 			# Directory to save checkpoint policies if enabled